My Week 18 – Renting a Condo in the Big City

 d) I have to meet the property manager at a coffeeshop at the corner of King and Spadina to get the keys.
 Doesn’t this sound really sketchy?
 But I need the keys.
 My biggest worry, actually, is where the hell am I going to park?
 It’s Toronto–are there parking lots?

 So it looks like almost everything is in place.
-My only worry is, what if I get another really bad splinter and Ken’s 100 km. away?
+My only worry is, what if I get a really bad splinter and Ken’s 100 km. away?
 I guess I’ll just have to suffer until I get home—and I have the proof that I can withstand the pain.